-Using a pressure cooker can be daunting to many, however once you have experienced the benefits of using one you’ll never look back.
-You might still be wondering what do a pressure cooker do or what to cook in a pressure cooker...but not to worry!
-There are a number of ways you can take advantage of using a pressure cooker, from cooking hearty meals such as soups, stews and casseroles to cooking vegetables, fish, beans and pulses, whilst saving money at the same time.
+You might still be wondering what does a pressure cooker do or what to cook in a pressure cooker...but not to worry!
+There are a number of ways you can take advantage of using a pressure cooker, from cooking hearty one pot meals such as soups, stews and casseroles to cooking vegetables, fish, beans and pulses, whilst saving money at the same time.
 We’ve looked at three ways that pressure cookers can help save you time in the kitchen, but also money too.

 Using a pressure cooker saves energy when cooking and it's all to do with how a pressure cooker works.
 Cooking ingredients in a pressure cooker takes less than a third of the time of cooking compared to cooking with other appliances such as the oven or open top pans on the hob.
 This is due to the concentrated pressure of the steam produced by the water added to the bottom of the pressure cooker.
 This method not only locks in moisture, flavour, nutrients and minerals but also increases the speed of the cooking process.
 The quick cooking time means less energy is used, resulting in lower energy costs.
 So, what is a pressure cooker used for?
 Most ingredients can be cooked in a pressure cooker so you can add all of the ingredients of your meal into one pot.
 This means no use of additional appliances such as the oven.